solspace/ee-freeform/documentation/classic-migration.md

-# Freeform Classic Migration Utility (beta)
+# Freeform Classic Migration Utility
 It's important to note that the new Freeform is not just merely an update or even an overhaul of classic Freeform.
 It was completely rewritten from scratch, and built without attempting to conform to legacy requirements.
 Because of this, the new Freeform is a completely different add-on with its own namespace / folder name, allowing you to install it alongside Freeform Classic.
 In order to migrate your Classic data, you'll have to use this migration utility.
 And because not everything is the same in the new Freeform, not everything can be migrated.
 This page will go into details on what to expect, and how you might need to prep your site before attempting migration, and then what to clean up afterwards.

-***NOTE:** You must have the appropriate EE-compatible version of Freeform Classic installed and upgraded for the new Freeform to properly detect and migrate it.
+> **NOTE:** You must have the appropriate EE-compatible version of Freeform Classic installed and upgraded for the new Freeform to properly detect and migrate it.
 For example, if you moved from EE2 to EE4, but only have the EE2 version of Freeform Classic (4.x) installed, the migration won't work correctly.
 You'll need to update to the 5.x (EE3) or 6.x (EE4) version of Freeform Classic first.
-If you're switching from Classic to the new Freeform, we don't expect you to pay an upgrade fee to access the EE3 or EE4 compatible versions of Classic to only use it for 15 mins to run the migration utility, so feel free to temporarily "borrow and reuse" a newer Classic license from another site if you have, or [contact us for a temporary copy](https://solspace.com/expressionengine/freeform/support). :)*
+If you're switching from Classic to the new Freeform, we don't expect you to pay an upgrade fee to access the EE3 or EE4 compatible versions of Classic to only use it for 15 mins to run the migration utility, so feel free to temporarily "borrow and reuse" a newer Classic license from another site if you have, or [contact us for a temporary copy](https://solspace.com/expressionengine/freeform/support). :)

 * [Quick Overview of Limitations](#limitations)
 * [Fields](#fields)